dntoll/1DV608/Assignment2_Login.md

 https://docs.google.com/document/d/1GJZNskYv4bfFhYHSq9jOsK8xmxtscxkuTkf9-f1KBtw/edit#

-For each of the use-cases there are a number of test-cases Ideally your application should fullfill test positively.
+For each of the use-cases there are a number of test-cases Ideally your application should fullfill each test.